Pre-Occupational Therapy Programs Outcomes

-Utilize critical thinking skills to administer assessments in a uniform manner to ensure findings are valid and reliable (establish needs and priorities for intervention).
+- Utilize critical thinking skills to administer assessments in a uniform manner; to ensure findings are valid and reliable.

-Adjust/modify the assessment procedures based on client’s needs, behaviors, and culture (identify and design interventions).
+- Adjust assessment procedures based on the client’s needs, behaviors, and culture.

-Clearly and effectively communicate verbally and nonverbally with clients, families, significant others, colleagues, service providers, and the public (responsibilities as a professional).
+- Clearly and effectively communicate verbally, nonverbally, and electronically with clients, families, significant others, colleagues, service providers, and the public.

-Demonstrate problem solving and critical thinking skills by adhering to ethics of the profession, safety regulations, and judgment in safety in regard to self and others during all fieldwork II- related activities (manage OT services and advance effectiveness).
+- Demonstrate problem solving and critical thinking skills by adhering to ethics of the profession, safety regulations, and judgment in safety in regard to self and others throughout the occupational therapy process.

 - Prepare to sit for the National Board for Certification in Occupational Therapy (NBCOT) Examination.